rails/rails/guides/source/action_view_overview.md

 #### select_year

 Returns a select tag with options for each of the five years on each side of the current, which is selected.
-The five year radius can be changed using the +:start_year+ and +:end_year+ keys in the +options+.
+The five year radius can be changed using the `:start_year` and `:end_year` keys in the `options`.

 ```ruby
 # Generates a select field for five years on either side of Date.today that defaults to the current year